 Ideally, you want it to occur on your content yet, that’s not the reality for a small business.
 Stop fighting to make that happen.
 What if you simply started to engage with the content of others?
 Things happen when you do.

 You become visible.
 Sitting back and publishing content to your pages will not get you seen (again, the damn, ever-changing algorithms).
 Engaging where others are, does.
 This is why we attend networking groups and events – to get in front of our audience, not passively wait for them to see our ‘ads’ and come to us.
 Sitting on your ass will get you nowhere.

 You create opportunities.
 If you want something, you need to make it happen.
 Being active and engaged is the best way to find and create opportunities.

 You drive attention back to your content.
 Simple psychology. (channeling Wade Harman here).
 If you add a great, value-added comment, you will get noticed.
-Do it well, and often enough, you'll peek someone's interest.
+Do it well, and often enough, you’ll pique someone’s interest.
 They will look your profile or page.
 If you establish a practice of doing this on multiple pages, interacting as your page, you will see a signifiant increase in page views.

 Quality comments will get you and your core content seen.
 At the minimum, it provides for the opportunity.

 While it’s the type of post most LinkedIn purists hate, I thought it was funny and added a smart ass comment.
 April responded and we had a conversation.

 The resulting interaction, peaked my curiosity (normally is works the other way).
 I took the opportunity to learn more about April.